markustiefi/AortaSeg24/README.md

 ## AortaSeg24 challenge
-The code provided particpated in the AortaSeg24 challenge (https://aortaseg24.grand-challenge.org/).
-The code heavily depends on the nnUNet framework by Isensee (https://github.com/MIC-DKFZ/nnUNet).
-We added a custom Trainer which does not use mirroring to differentiate between left and right arteries as well as a custom loss combining Dice, TopK and Skeleton Recall loss.
-Due to the fact that at time of the start of the challenge we were not aware of the publicly available code (https://github.com/MIC-DKFZ/Skeleton-Recall) we did the implementation ourselfs according to the paper (https://arxiv.org/abs/2404.03010).
+The provided code was developed for the [AortaSeg24 Challenge](https://aortaseg24.grand-challenge.org/).
+It builds upon the nnUNet framework by Isensee ([nnUNet GitHub](https://github.com/MIC-DKFZ/nnUNet)) with custom modifications.
+Specifically, we implemented a custom trainer that avoids using mirroring to accurately differentiate between the left and right arteries.
+Additionally, we introduced a custom loss function that combines Dice, TopK, and Skeleton Recall losses.

+At the time the challenge started, we were unaware of the publicly available implementation of Skeleton Recall ([Skeleton Recall GitHub](https://github.com/MIC-DKFZ/Skeleton-Recall)), so we independently implemented it based on the corresponding paper ([Skeleton Recall Paper](https://arxiv.org/abs/2404.03010)).

 ## Instructions